-Leasehold Improvements 10.62% - 25% Straight-line method over period of lease

-Equipment15% - 25% Straight-line methodComputers33.3% Straight-line methodMotor vehicles25% Reducing balance method
+Leasehold Improvements Equipment Computers Motor vehicles 10.62% - 25% Straight-line method over period of lease 15% - 25% Straight-line method 33.3% Straight-line method 25% Reducing balance method

 Stocks

 Stocks are valued at the lower of cost and net realisable value.
 Donated items of stock have not been included in the stock balance as, after careful consideration the Trustees' view is that the cost of obtaining this information is impractical and exceeds the benefits it will provide.